vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

   ...

 ```

-Overall, refactoring with OCP in mind made the code became simpler and less coupled.
-The logic is more focused in each class.
-We instantiate the objects in play at the highest layer instead of all over the place.
-Classes know a lot less about each other and are more flexible to face changes.

 Along the way, I could delete and simplify a few bits that were harder to do before the refactoring.
 For exmaple, `PageExtractor` is not returning a hash with the extracted data.
 Instead, we let the injected `page_extractor` handle the extraction business more fine grained.
 For example, if I would have decided to extract more data than the hash provided, I would have had one more reason to change the class.
 Now, this class only handles the extraction logic for every piece of data separately and is easy to extend.